home-assistant/home-assistant.io/source/_integrations/motioneye.markdown

 Configure motionEye webhooks to report events to Home Assistant:
   description: Whether or not motionEye webhooks should be configured to callback into Home Assistant.
 If this option is disabled, no motion detected or file stored events will be generated unless the webhooks are manually configured.
 Overwrite unrecognized webhooks:
-  description: Whether or not to overwrite webhooks that are already configured and are not recognized as belonging to this integration (web hooks are deemed to belong to this integration if they contain `src=hass-motioneye` in the query string).
+  description: Whether or not to overwrite webhooks that are already configured and are not recognized as belonging to this integration (webhooks are deemed to belong to this integration if they contain `src=hass-motioneye` in the query string).
 Steam URL template:
   description: A [jinja2](https://jinja.palletsprojects.com/) template that is used to override the standard MJPEG stream URL (e.g. for use with reverse proxies).
 See [Camera MJPEG Streams](#streams) below.
 This option is only shown to users who have [advanced mode](https://www.home-assistant.io/blog/2019/07/17/release-96/#advanced-mode) enabled.
 {% endconfiguration_basic %}